Travelling to Morocco in April: Is it a good time to visit?

 International Nomads Festival

-Held in the remote Saharan village of M'Hamid El Ghizlane, this three-day festival is a captivating celebration of the region’s nomadic culture.
-In 2025, it will take place from April 10 to 13 and draws visitors from far and wide to discover the work of local musicians, dancers, writers and craftspeople.
-Throughout the event, educational workshops and lectures showcase the history, beliefs and daily lives of the Saharan nomads, fostering a deeper appreciation for their unique way of life.
-No celebration of nomadic culture would be complete without an abundance of authentic regional cuisine, from aromatic tagines and couscous dishes to sweet mint tea and freshly baked flatbreads.
+Throughout this mid-April event event, educational workshops and lectures showcase the history, beliefs and daily lives of the Saharan nomads, fostering a deeper appreciation for their unique way of life.
+No celebration of nomadic culture would be complete without authentic regional cuisine, from aromatic tagines and couscous dishes to sweet mint tea and freshly baked flatbreads.

-Combine your visit to the International Nomads Festival with a night in a desert camp in the dunes of Erg Chigaga.
+You can combine your visit to the International Nomads Festival with a night in a desert camp in the dunes of Erg Chigaga.

 Rallye Aïcha des Gazelles du Maroc

 Taking place since 1990, the Rallye Aïcha des Gazelles du Maroc is a women’s-only road car rally that brings together individuals from all walks of life from around the globe.
 Relying solely on traditional (non-electronic) navigation tools, participants are required to plot an off-road road where the goal is to drive the shortest possible distance (in keeping with the rally’s move towards eco-consciousness).
-In 2025, the Rallye Aïcha des Gazelles du Maroc will take place from 11 to 26 April across the Moroccan Sahara.
-You can learn more about this empowering motorsports event here.

 Visiting Morocco in April